YonathanTE/MIS410_Check_Constraint_example/README.md

 # Check Constraint
-The query is for a check constraint that is utilized for a table based on products on SQL Server.
+The query is for a check constraint that is utilized for a table based on products on SQL Server 2014.
 The goal is to ensure that attempts to add into the products table follow the guidelines of the constraint written.

 ## Guidelines
 Write SQL to create appropriate check constraints for the following table: